Scholarships

 All students are strongly encouraged to present their projects at a luncheon in Edmonton or Calgary, which will provide networking opportunities with geospatial professionals.
 Please contact Teresa at academicliaison@urisab.org for information on our scholarships.
 Otherwise, contact Kristin at program@urisab.org for details on presenting your project.

-Application Process: Submit your formatted application by May 31, 2024 via email to Teresa at academicLiaison@urisab.org for adjudication by URISA Alberta executive and select members.
+Application Process: Submit your formatted application by June 15, 2024 via email to Teresa at academicLiaison@urisab.org for adjudication by URISA Alberta executive and select members.
 All masters or doctoral students undertaking research in GIS and/or remote sensing within the past year at a higher educational institution in Alberta, Saskatchewan, or Manitoba are eligible to apply.
 The submission must be a 4-page PDF and include the following:

 • Cover page with the project title, your full name, supervisor name, degree program (MA, MGIS, MSc, PhD, etc.), department, educational institution, and a 50-word biography that includes your future career goal